 Unlike a tornado safety plan for your home, a plan for your RV on the road, may vary widely.
 Much will depend on your location and environmental surroundings.
 The danger here is usually far greater than that of being at home in familiar surroundings.

 So, let’s look at the best practices for such an event.

 First, like a mariner or pilot, a weather forecast check should be made for the area of your travel path.
 Apps from The Weather Channel, AccuWeather, and WeatherBug are all highly rated, trusted, and accessible on any mobile device.

 If the possibility of any violent weather may exist, then staying put in the RV park may be wise.
 Shelter for a tornado, or like weather, in most campgrounds generally can be found in hard-shell buildings like clubhouses, washrooms, etc. Whether on the road or in camp, do not stay in the RV if a hard shell building is available or if a lower ground elevation is near.
 (Deep ditch, low laying field, etc.)

 What if no safe shelter is available?

 Tornados travel at about 35 to 45 miles per hour.
 While it is possible to outrun one if you can drive directly away from them, it may not be the safest idea.
 Even if you can stay ahead, the unstable weather conditions may spawn new vortexes in your path without warning.

 Should you be caught on the road, do not park beneath an overpass.
 These usually experience higher wind speeds caused by their geographic profile.

 If in a truck/trailer combination, shelter only in the truck.
-With seat belts fastened keep heads low below the window level and cover with blankets or like protective covers.
+With seat belts fastened, keep heads low below the window level and cover with blankets or protective covers.